vahidhedayati/ajaxdependancyselection/README.md

 With this now in place a simple g:select box with from set to [] and id that matches the setId of the actual g:selectPrimary : setId="MyCity1" followed by <g:select ... id="MyCity1"

 This is a basic two object mapping that works fine in order to expand to multiple objects go to 1.1

+I have added Example 2 above which works fine on verion 0.14 onwards..
+It has new searchField2 and collectionField2, if these are not defined it will default to searchField and collectField.
+Due to this object containing a cityName and countryName there had to be differet definition made.
+Sorry my examples were all very basic I have had to update plugin to work with more dynamic setups.

 # 1.1 g:autocomplete Multi element autocomplete example